Gnarly (song): Composition and lyrics

 "Gnarly" was written by Alice Longyu Gao, Tim Randolph, Kyle Buckley, Jacob Kasher Hindlin, and Madison Love.
 It was produced by Buckley, "Hitman" Bang and Slow Rabbit.
 The song has been described to be an experimental pop and hyperpop track characterized by "quaking 808s, gritty rave synths and a pugnacious attitude".
 It was written in the key of C minor with a tempo of 135 beats per minute.

 Performed by its songwriter Alice Longyu Gao, a pioneer of the hyperpop genre, an early demo of "Gnarly" was first publicly shared by Andrew Taggart on TikTok in April 2023.
 Gao stated that her inspiration for the song originated from her "gnarly" experiences with boba tea and fried chicken, among other interests.
 The song's prominent use of "gnarly" stems from Gao's background as a non-native English speaker who was "always on the lookout to expand her vocabulary".
 Upon first hearing the word, Gao admitted that she had initially not known its meaning but was "amused and surprised by the excessive usage of this word by some basic bros".

 Lyrically, the song gravitates around the word "gnarly", which is defined by its ability to express "different meanings and connotations depending on what cultural or life context you're in", as indicated in the track's opening line: "They could describe everything with one single word."
 Explaining the meaning of the term, Katseye member Manon stated, "Gnarly can be a good thing or a bad thing in our minds.
 It's kind of up for interpretation."

 Critical reception

 "Gnarly" received polarizing responses, having been described as a "sharp turn" from Katseye's previous releases.
 In an interview with The Fader, Lara described "Gnarly" as unstructured, and acknowledged that it was a change of sound after "Touch".
 Tetris Kelly reviewed the song for Billboards Music You Should Know, describing it as "if you get it, you get it".

 NMEs Rhian Daly contributed "Gnarly" to the magazine's Songs of the Summer list.
 Pitchforks Joshua Minsoo Kim described the song as "the most interesting of their career", comparing it to the work of Sophie and writing that it "provides a glimpse into what Katseye could do to live up to their promise as a global girl group."

+"Gnarly" appeared at number five on NME's list of 'The 50 Best Songs of 2025' list as well as on The New York Times 'Best Songs of 2025' list at number two.